iKirby/PixelCarrierSettings/README.md

 Enable VoLTE for carriers in unsupported regions on Pixel devices.

-Originally this app was made because I want to override specific configurations in one click.
+Originally this app was made because I want to override specific configurations in one click (5G SA and signal thresholds).
 As of writing this, using `setImsProvisioningInt` (from [Ims](https://github.com/vvb2060/Ims)'s version 1.0, it doesn't have an UI) seems to be the only way to set VoLTE enabled persistently (explained below in "Override configurations" section), so I updated my app and made an UI for it.

 ## Usage